An experiment that failed

 When opening the nickel tube, they first observed large crystals that later turned to be amorphous.
 An amorphous crystal… that was a glass !

 This happy accident would have hudge consequences on glass science and technological developments.
 A first paper was published in 1975, and gradually research effort moved from crystalline materials to these new glasses.
-Encouraged by Jacques Lucas, the head of the Laboratory, I developped a new synthesis route using open platinum crucible and in situ fluorination by ammonium fluoride.
+Encouraged by Jacques Lucas, the head of the Laboratory, Marcel Poulain developed a new synthesis route using open platinum crucible and in situ fluorination by ammonium fluoride.
 This reduced synthesis time from 15 hours to less than 30 minutes, while increasing batch size.
 With PhD students, chemical compositions were systematicly investigated to define optimum glass forming ranges.
 The stabilizing effect of aluminum fluoride emerged as a key feature, and rapidly enough the ZBLAN glass composition was identified.

-On the scientific side, fluoride glasses perturbed the scientific community as they did not fit the classical model of glass structure : they make an exception to the famous « Zachariasen rules ».
+On the scientific side, fluoride glasses perturbed the scientific community as they did not fit the classical model of glass structure : they made an exception to the famous « Zachariasen rules ».
 The potential of fluoride glasses for ultralow optical losses aroused immense interest and intense research effort in USA, Japan and Europe.

-Since then, intense and continuous R & D work was conducted in relation to the University team.
+Since then, intense and continuous R & D work was conducted in relation with the University team.
 50 cm long tubes were manufactured by rotationnal casting for the french CEA.
 New glasses based on indium fluoride, scandium and other heavy metal fluorides, were discovered by Michel Poulain and patented in 1980.
 The financial support of France Telecom allowed large improvements in optical transmission.
 In 1985 large numerical aperture otical fibers were produced for the NASA Aviris project.
 Stimulated by the prospects for ultralow optical losses, numerous research groups investigated this field that encompassed material characterization and low loss optical fibers.

 President, Emeritus Professor at Rennes University